AlyceBrady/ramp/application/docs/rampDocs/rampAbout.md

 using the Zend Framework.

 ### RELEASE INFORMATION ###

-RAMP/SMART Release 0.0.0.1.
+RAMP/SMART Release 0.5.2.
-Released on July 12, 2012.
+Released on November 24, 2013.

 ### LICENSE ###

 The source files for Ramp/Smart are released under a BSD 2-Clause license.
-You can find a copy of this license in
+You can find a copy of this license in [LICENSE.txt] [license].
-[LICENSE.txt] [license].

 ### ACKNOWLEDGEMENTS ###